 - The Roku will restart.

-Solution 4: Reinstalling Your Netflix App
+Reinstall Your Netflix App

 If the problem still persists then it should be with the Netflix app itself.
-Some devices don’t allow the app to be uninstalled, if you are using one of those devices then you cannot reinstall.
+Some devices don’t allow the app to be uninstalled, if you are using one of those devices then you cannot reinstall it.
 However, if the device does allow you, then reinstalling the app could solve your problem

 - Press the Menu Button on your Device